 world trade as measured by volume.
 The nature of water transport

-and its economies of scale make it the most energy efficient mode
+and its economies of scale make it the most energy efficient

-a figure way below its contribution
+transport activities, a figure way below its contribution

 - Air transportation plays an integral part in

 the globalization of transportation networks.
 The aviation

 industry accounts for 8% of the energy consumed by transportation.

 to high speeds.
 Fuel is the second most important cost for

-the air transport industry accounting
+the air transport industry accounting for 13-20% of total

-engines and better aerodynamics, have led to a continuous improvement
+and better aerodynamics, have led to a continuous improvement

 energy efficiency of each new generation of aircrafts.